PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-24-spider-with-box-elder.md

 <figcaption>Spider about to lunch on a box elder bug, <i><a href="https://en.wikipedia.org/wiki/Boisea_trivittata">Boisea trivittata</a></i>.
 If the bug is approximately 1&nbsp;cm long, the spider must be a few millimeters.
 The spider repeatedly dashed in, perhaps to sting the bug, and then dashed out nervously, before settling in to dine.
 If anyone can identify the spider I will edit the post (the image is too small for BugGuide).
 </figcaption>
 </figure>
+Another shot of a box elder bug below the fold:

 <!--more-->